HOW TO WOO A WOMAN

 The children need a lift to school, your husband can't find his underwear, your boss has just scheduled an online meeting, and your best friend desperately needs your help - all at the same time.

 Is it any wonder that you can't find a minute for relaxation?
-In fact, if you're like most women, you may have even forgotten how to relax.
+If you're like most women, you may have even forgotten how to relax.

 While experts say that some stress is good for you (it can sharpen your senses and your mind) too much stress is bad for your mental and physical health.
 At the same time, relaxation can do wonders to restore balance in your life and may even reduce some of the health risks associated with stress.